acalvarez86/Family-Blog/Blog_Page/georgetown-duplex.md

 House hacking is one of the most popular strategies for first-time real estate investors and is a strategy we are currently using.

 House hacking consists of purchasing any residential property, using one unit or room to live in, and renting out the other units or rooms.
 If purchasing a great multifamily deal, the rent that your tenants pay each month can cover all the expenses for the property and maybe more.
-The same can be accomplished on a single-family home by having roommates.
-It all depends on your personal situation and what you feel comfortable with.
+The same can be accomplished in a single-family home by having roommates.
+It all depends on your situation and what you feel comfortable with.

 ### The Duplex